Listen to this story

 Am I Hearing or Deaf?

-One of the questions I asked my mother was whether getting a cochlear implant would make me hearing or deaf.
-“Both” was her reply.
+One of the questions I asked was whether I would be hearing or Deaf after my surgery.
+“Both” was my mother’s reply.
 That turned out to be true and false all at once.

-When I went into that operating room, I knew there were some Deaf people who opposed cochlear implants, but I didn’t grasp to what lengths their antagonism went (or would go).
-The National Association of the Deaf (NAD), a prominent advocacy group wrote a fiery position paper castigating the FDA, alleging grave procedural and ethical errors in its approval of pediatric cochlear implants.
+When I went into that operating room, I knew there were some Deaf people who opposed cochlear implants, but I didn’t grasp to what degree.
+The National Association of the Deaf (NAD), a prominent advocacy group a accused the FDA of making grave procedural and ethical errors.
 Protests were held.
 Mass media caught wind of this controversy, featuring it on multiple news shows and primetime dramas like CSI and Law & Order.

 By the late 1990s, the anti-cochlear implant ethos had solidified amongst the Deaf.
-At places such as Gallaudet University — the only liberal arts university of the Deaf in the world and a cultural mecca of the American Deaf — speech was frowned upon and so were overt displays of devices that assisted with hearing such as hearing aids.
-Some went as far to refuse to move their lips as they signed, preferring not to contaminate ASL — the natural and organic language of the Deaf — with hearing English.
+At places such as Gallaudet University — the only liberal arts university of the Deaf in the world and a cultural mecca of the American Deaf — speech was frowned upon and so were overt displays of hearing aids or cochlear implants.
+Some went as far to refuse to move their lips as they signed, preferring not to contaminate ASL — the true language of the Deaf — with hearing English.
 To reject all things hearing was righteous resistance against oppression.
 The battles lines were drawn in indelible ink.

 The rhetoric has mellowed in the last decade.
 The NAD has moderated its position.
-More students with cochlear implants are now enrolling at Gallaudet, which has a cochlear implant center.
+More students with cochlear implants attend Gallaudet, which has a cochlear implant center.
 More and more Deaf parents are implanting their deaf children while raising them bilingually and biculturally.
-The community is adapting now, but that took time.
+Some still reject cochlear implants, but it is no longer the only stance one can have to call oneself Deaf.

-I was largely shielded from this fury during my childhood due to my youth.
+I was shielded from this fury during my childhood due to my youth.
 My mother wasn’t spared.
-She had once been anointed one of the good hearing parents — as she exposed me to Sign and brought me to Deaf gatherings to be with people like myself — and had that approval quickly withdrawn when she decided to get me a cochlear implant.
+She had once been anointed one of the good hearing parents — as she exposed me to Sign and brought me to Deaf gatherings.
+That approval was quickly withdrawn when she decided to get me a cochlear implant.
 People in the community questioned her right to compromise my bodily integrity.
 Some said that she was sentencing me to a life of eternal unhappiness.
 She tells me today that they made her feel ashamed and depressed.
 “But I thought I was doing the right thing … I still think I did,” she says now.

-The tide of recrimination turned toward me during my adolescence at the turn of the millennium.
-I had grown into a bookish teen who preferred academic rigor to social integration.
-I used spoken language on a regular basis as I was the only deaf student in my district.
-Refusing to speak would have been social suicide.
+The tide of recrimination turned toward me during my adolescence.
+I had grown into a bookish teen who preferred academics to socializing.
+I used spoken language every day as I was the only deaf student in my district.
+Not to speak would have been social suicide.
 I maintained close contact with the Deaf community.
 That was where I had come from, after all.

 Nothing’s that simple.
 I didn’t betray the Deaf nor did the Deaf betray me.
 We both simply believed in different things.